 Services

-We will hold spaces for emergency situations, so please contact us via WhatsApp (07833 111 083) or our enquiry form, if you have an emergency need for help.
+We do hold spaces for emergency situations, which include found/stray budgies, housing officers, local authorities, other rescues, veterinary practices and prisons.
+Please contact us via WhatsApp (07833 111 083) or our enquiry form, if you are in one of these categories and/or have an emergency need for help.

 - contacting your local RSPCA and animal shelter(s)